datopian/datahub/site/content/blog/create-a-website-from-scratch.md

 ---
-title: 'Tutorial 1: Create a website from scratch using Markdown and Flowershow'
+title: 'Tutorial 1: Create a website from scratch using Markdown and PortalJS'
 date: 2023-06-20
 authors: ['Ola Rubaj']
 filetype: 'blog'